Chattanooga Christian School: Theater department

 Chattanooga Christian High School has a large theater department.
 They put on musical every fall and spring semester, the fall being the middle school musical and spring being high school.
-In the past they have done The Music Man, Bye Bye Birdie, Mary Poppins, The King and I, Beauty and the Beast and among other Broadway shows but most recently Meet Me In St. Louis (nominated for seven Spotlight Awards in Nashville, TN, including Best Musical).
+In the past they have done The Music Man, Bye Bye Birdie, The King and I, Beauty and the Beast and among other Broadway shows but most recently Mary Poppins, which was nominated for 20 Jewel Awards (a Jimmy Awards affiliate) and won 6.
 The middle school has done many musicals, including Annie Jr., Seussical Jr., Once Upon a Mattress, The Lion King Jr. and most recently Peter Pan Jr. The school also offers intensive theater summer programs one being a Regular Musical Theater Camp for younger children and the other being an Advanced Musical Theater Camp for older middle and high school students this program is not only limited to Chattanooga Christian students.
 Most recently the camps produced Lion King Kids and Thoroughly Modern Millie Jr. The high school theater classes have started to produce spring plays most recently being, Peter and the Starcatcher.
-These shows are often directed and choreographed by Mary Catherine Schimpf, under the music direction of Kara Funke, with the help of Jamison Shimmel and Heath Austin.
+These shows are often directed and choreographed by Mary Catherine Schimpf.